When businesses and training providers work with schools new doors can open for young people, says Fay Gibbin

 In 2014/2015, the number of people participating in an apprenticeship in the UK stood at nearly 900,000, but more can be done to encourage pre-16 students to think about future vocational training opportunities by informing them of the many benefits they provide and positioning them as equal in value to a degree.
 There is much more that can still be done by those in industry to help young people of today realise their potential.
 For some individuals, it is only when they reach the age of 16 that they begin to consider the career options available to them.
 Vocational learning opportunities should be woven throughout a child’s journey through secondary school, particularly in subjects that have a focus on practical skills, inspiring them to develop a passion for their chosen area of study and consider a more hands-on route to a successful career.

-Fay Gibbin is a training manager at the Busy Bees Early Years Training Academy.
+Fay Gibbin is a training manager at the BB Training Academy.

 Sign up here for your free Brilliant Teacher Box Set